RobsonRamos/FPNotes/README.md

 order.calculateTaxes()
 order.updatePrices()

 Those two lines of code are statements because they don’t have a return value; they’re just executed for their side effects.
-In FP and EOP you write those same statements as expressions , like this: val tax = calculateTax(order) val price = calculatePrice(order)
+In FP and EOP you write those same statements as expressions, like this: val tax = calculateTax(order) val price = calculatePrice(order)